 The University does provide some on-campus housing for full-time graduate students.
 Space is very limited, so students are encouraged to apply for housing as soon as possible and to have alternative arrangements in mind in the event they are not granted on-campus housing.
-More information about Graduate & Family Housing is available at http://www.uky.edu/housing/.
+More information about Graduate & Family Housing is available on the Campus Housing website.